mattwilshire/Cooperative-Autonomous-PiCar/README.md

-# Self Driving PiCar
+# Cooperative-Autonomous-Picar
- Self driving PiCar using lane keep algorithm and communication protocol.
+ Self driving PiCars using a lane keep algorithm and communication protocol to simulate lane merge scenario.

  ### Potocol Paper: